Tuesday, April 27, 2010

 For the rest of the SASS conference I walk around in a daze.

 I look at all my great colleagues presenting papers like "The Aesthetic of the Interface: Performativity and Pornographic Symbolism in the Poetry of Post Modern Sami Writers."
-I admire how the eyes of the college professors are glued to their profound manuscripts; how they drown their PhDs in exquisite red wine.
-And how they use words only known to scholars of the 11th Century.
+I admire how the eyes of college professors are glued to their manuscripts; how they drown their PhD's in exquisite red wine, and use words only known to scholars of the 14th Century.

 "My name is Peter," I whisper.
 "I'm an academic."